guillaumepellegrino/speednet/README.md

-# speednet: A TCP and UDP network speed measurement tool
+# speednet: A TCP and UDP network speed measurement tool for Linux.

 ## Summary
 speednet is a speedtest tool written in Rust.